themesberg/flowbite/content/plugins/datepicker.md

 ## JavaScript

-If you want to use the **Tailwind Datepicker** plugin using JavaScript you will need to include it into your project via NPM:
+If you want to use the **Tailwind Datepicker** plugin using JavaScript and programmatically initialize and call the available functions and methods, then you will need to include it into your project via NPM:

 ```bash
 npm install flowbite-datepicker --save